She-Who-Shall-Not-Be-Named/pre-work--codepath-/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Some challenges I encountered while building the app included completing the build and successfully running it only for the app to not allow me to input value amounts to calculate.
+The keyboard would randomly pop up or not pop up.

 ## License